GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 - [Specification: new Reporting API (v1)](https://w3c.github.io/reporting/)

 _Hero image by [Nine Koepfer / @enka80](https://unsplash.com/@enka80) on
-[Unsplash](https://unsplash.com/photos/iPbwEiWkVMQ), edited._ _With many thanks to Ian Clelland,
-Eiji Kitamura and Milica Mihajlija for their reviews and suggestions on this article._
+[Unsplash](https://unsplash.com/photos/iPbwEiWkVMQ), edited.
+Many thanks to Ian Clelland, Eiji Kitamura and Milica Mihajlija for their reviews and suggestions on this article._